Sharon Hsiang Chen, President

 Emily Cousins, Secretary

-has over 30 years of experience in US natural resource land and marine conservation and energy policy.
-She is currently the US Arctic Project Director at the Pew Charitable Trusts which works to protect the Arctic Ocean and its marine life from rapid industrialization and increasing climate change.
-Prior to her work at Pew, Heiman managed the International Boreal Conservation Campaign, which works to protect one of the largest forest ecosystems on Earth.
+has over 30 years of experience in natural resource land and marine conservation and energy policy.
+She was formally the US Arctic Project Director at the Pew Charitable Trusts which works to protect the Arctic Ocean and its marine life from rapid industrialization and increasing climate change.
+Prior to her Arctic work at Pew, Heiman managed the International Boreal Conservation Campaign, helping to protect one of the largest forest ecosystems on Earth.
 She previously served as the Secretary of Interior’s Alaska Senior Advisor.
 She was also Special Assistant to the Governor of Alaska on natural resources and oceans.
 Prior to that she worked as an aide to the Alaska legislature during the Exxon Valdez oil spill and was staff to the Exxon Valdez Oil Spill Commission.
 Marilyn holds a bachelor’s degree from the University of California, Berkeley.
 She currently serves on the board of the Boreal Songbird Initiative and Toxic-Free Future.

 Dr. Jennifer Klein

 joined the board in 2016 after more than a year of involvement with Toxic-Free Future.
 She is a family physician and the mother of two spirited kids.
 Dr. Klein is passionate about creating a healthy environment for her children and her patients.
 She earned her medical degree at the University of Medicine and Dentistry of New Jersey, and holds bachelor’s degrees in nursing and biology from the University of Pennsylvania and Chapman University.
 Dr. Klein moved to Seattle for residency and fell in love with the Pacific Northwest!
 She enjoys being outdoors with her family, gardening, cooking, camping & hiking.